tolitius/cprop/README.md

 ### System property

-If no "path" is provided at runtime, cprop will look for a `conf` system property, there are several way it can be set, here are a couple of `dash dee` examples:
+If no "path" is provided at runtime, cprop will look for a `conf` system property, there are several ways it can be set, here are a couple of `dash dee` examples:

 ####command line